 6. AquaGreen Alkaline Water Ionizer

-The AquaGreen uses five platinum-coated titanium plates to produce 3.5–11 pH levels, ORP up to -500mV, and an unsatisfactory amount of free-hydrogen concentration.
+The AquaGreen uses five platinum-coated titanium plates to produce 3.5–11 pH, ORP up to -500mV, and an unsatisfactory amount of free-hydrogen concentration.
 It has a single coconut-shell activated-carbon filter that reduces the chlorine smell in water and needs changing every six months.

-The unit costs $479 and uses the intermittent acid wash process to clean its plates after every ionization cycle.
+The unit costs $479, so it’s far and away the cheapest water ionizer on this list.
+It uses the intermittent acid wash process to clean its plates after every ionization cycle.
 You’ll have seven presets to choose from.
-Like Aqua Ionizer, this also features a “cleaning/disinfectant” preset that produces mildly acidic water of 3.5 pH.
+Like the Aqua Ionizer, this also features a “cleaning/disinfectant” preset that produces mildly acidic water of 3.5 pH.

 Its cheap price point might interest some people but know that you can’t find a high-quality, durable water ionizer that lasts 10+ years for less than $1,000.